Samyak-Roy/learning-python/bank_oop_with_pandas/README.md

-# banking application with pandas
+# Banking Application with Pandas

 - Step 1: Read the xlsx files using pandas library.
 - Note: First worksheet is about account details and the second one is the transaction log